inveniosoftware/docs-invenio-rdm/docs/customize/administration_interface.md

 )
 ```

+If there is no need to provide any additional template context, dashboard view can be also overridden by adding new jinja template in your local instance, as follows: `templates/invenio_administration/dashboard.html`.

 ### Customisation: jinja templates

-The views are defined by jinja templates, and this can be easily extendible and overridable by redefining some of the blocks.
+The views are defined by jinja templates, and this can be easily extendable and overridable by redefining their blocks.

-Depending on the desired view to overriden, the correct template should be extended:
+Depending on the desired view to overridden, the correct template should be extended:

 ```html
 <!-- Details page -->